di-bon/ap_listener/README.md

 The Listener stores the received message fragments, and will use the Assembler when all the fragments for a given session_id are received.
-Then, the Message is forwarded to Logic, which can wither be a Client or a Server, to process the high-level message appropriately.
+Then, the Message is forwarded to Logic, which can either be a Client or a Server, to process the high-level message appropriately.

 ## Usage